unknownauthor23/ClubheadDB-anonymous/README.md

 Here's the markdown text for your GitHub repository:

-# ClubheadDB: A Dataset for Golf Clubhead Tracking
+# ClubheadDB: A Video Database for Golf Clubhead Tracking

 A public dataset of 67 diverse, down-the-line golf swings with frame-by-frame bounding box annotations for training and evaluating clubhead trackers.